 Effective Poster Presentations

-The American Historical Association invites proposals for posters for the 2015 annual meeting in New York.
-The deadline has been extended to March 17, 2014 to allow extra time to recruit submissions.
-The poster session will take place on the afternoon of Saturday, January 4, 2015 in a highly visible space in the meeting hotel.
+The American Historical Association invites proposals for posters for the 2016 annual meeting in Atlanta.
+The poster session will take place on the afternoon of Saturday, January 9, 2016, in a highly visible space in the meeting hotel.

 With creative thinking, virtually any topic can be presented in this format.
 The key is to distill your argument into brief text and a clear design that will facilitate conversation.